Quantitative disorder effects in low-dimensional spin systems: Two-dimensional disordered spin systems

 We mention that, for any fixed $L$, any $v \in \Lambda_L$, and any boundary condition $\tau$, the function $\eta \mapsto \left\langle f_v \left( \sigma \right) \right\rangle_{\Lambda_L}^{\tau}$ is Lipschitz continuous, uniformly in $v$ and $\tau$.
 Thus, the quantities inside the probabilities in the previous theorems and the following ones are indeed measurable.

-We remark that, while we only prove the result at positive temperature, the same argument yields the following zero-temperature version of the theorem: for a given side length $L$, define an $L$-ground configuration as a configuration $\sigma:\Zd\to\S$ satisfying
+We remark that, while we only prove the result at positive temperature, the same argument yields the following zero-temperature version of the theorem: for a given side length $L$ and a realization of the disorder $\eta$, define an $L$-ground configuration as a configuration $\sigma:\Z^2 \to\S$ satisfying

-and let $G_L$ be the set of $L$-ground configurations.
+and let $G_L^\eta$ be the set of $L$-ground configurations.
 Then we have

-where if $G_L$ is empty then the condition in the probability is considered to hold.
-Additionally, if we assume that the state space is compact and both the base Hamiltonian and noised observables are continuous, we can show that, for all $\eta$ and all $L$, the set $G_L$ of $L$-ground configurations is non-empty.
+where, if $G_L^\eta$ is empty, then the supremum is assumed to take the value negative infinity.
+Additionally, if we assume that the state space is compact and both the base Hamiltonian and noised observables are continuous, we can show that, for all $\eta$ and all $L$, the set $G_L^\eta$ of $L$-ground configurations is non-empty.
 It is straightforward that this is the case in all the example systems of Section~\ref{sec:examples}.

-In the translation invariant setup, the value $\alpha$ is explicit for some of the models described in Section~\ref{sec:examples}: for the $q$-state Potts model with external field $h = 0$, one has $\alpha = \left( 1/q , \ldots , 1/q\right)$.
+In the translation-invariant setup, the value $\alpha$ is explicit for some of the models described in Section~\ref{sec:examples}: for the $q$-state Potts model with external field $h = 0$, one has $\alpha = \left( 1/q , \ldots , 1/q\right)$.
 In the case of the Edwards-Anderson spin glass, a gauge symmetry (obtained by flipping the spins on the even sublattice and changing the sign of $\eta$ on all edges) implies that the density of satisfied edges is about $1/2$, i.e.,

-for any collection of random boundary condition $\eta \mapsto \tau_L(\eta) \in \S^{\Zd \setminus \Lambda_L}$ and $L \geq 1$, where $\left| E \left(\Lambda_L\right) \right|$ denotes the number of edges in the box $\Lambda_L$.
+for any collection of random boundary condition $\eta \mapsto \tau_L(\eta) \in \S^{\Z^2 \setminus \Lambda_L}$ and $L \geq 1$, where $\left| E \left(\Lambda_L\right) \right|$ denotes the number of edges in the box $\Lambda_L$.
 In both these examples, our results are novel.

+We finally remark that, while our result is stated and proved in dimension $d = 2$, it is possible to adapt the argument to treat the case of the one-dimensional disordered spin systems.
+In this setting, the system is subcritical and power law decays can be obtained on the expectation of the supremum over pairs of boundary conditions of the difference of the thermally and spatially averaged noised observables.
+We record below (and without proof) the results one obtains by adapting the techniques developed in the proof of Theorem~\ref{thm1prop2.31708main}: